 - VoLTE calls have been rated higher quality than high-definition Skype even over a congested or loaded VoLTE network.

-- A VoLTE call uses fewer resources on both a handset and over the network, offering longer battery life and more efficient network for the mobile resulting in longer battery life for the end user and a more efficient network for the mobile operator.
+- A VoLTE call uses fewer resources on both a handset and over the network, offering longer battery life and a more efficient network for the mobile resulting in longer battery life for end users and a more efficient network for mobile operators.

 VoLTE technology carries high expectations among network operators and consumers that it will be leaps and bounds ahead of what we have today in terms of call quality and resource efficiency.
 It will take some time before the full potential of VoLTE is achieved, however, as the technology has not been rolled out all over the world for all people to make VoLTE-to-VoLTE calls with each other, it’s still difficult to measure and appreciate the full impact that VoLTE will provide.

-At Yeastar, we’ve integrated VoLTE technology into our Mobility solution by installing 4G LTE Module in Yeastar S-Series VoIP PBX, providing businesses with an essential internet continuity option when the PBX’s primary internet connection fails.
+At Yeastar, we’ve integrated VoLTE technology into our Mobility solution by installing 4G LTE Module in Yeastar S-Series VoIP PBX and Yeastar P-Series PBX System, providing businesses with an essential internet continuity option when the PBX’s primary internet connection fails.
 With VoLTE, you can expect faster connection time, high-definition call quality as well as the business continuity.